wenbang24/spotify-turntable/JOURNAL.md

 So there's this cool library called spotipy which I probably should have used in the first place.
 It has a python client that can control spotify so I can interface it with GPIO pins too :)
 Also spent a while trying to get it to work with my HDMI display and the X server
 ![image](img/rpi1.png)
+(i think i've had my yearly dose of solder fumes from soldering the GPIO pins :|)

 Time spent: 5 hrs

 ## 2025-06-01